sebastienrousseau/shokunin/examples/content/offline.md

 # Front Matter (YAML)

 author: "jane.doe@kaishi.one (Jane Doe)" ## The author of the page. (max 64 characters)
-banner_alt: "Green And Black Tiled Wall" ## The banner alt of the site.
+banner_alt: "MacBook Pro on white surface" ## The banner alt of the site.
 banner_height: "398" ## The banner height of the site.
 banner_width: "1440" ## The banner width of the site.
 banner: "https://kura.pro/stock/images/banners/bernardo-lorena-ponte-cEp2Tow6XKk.webp" ## The banner of the site.